 The best way to get around this issue is to have your horse for sale on an outside website.
 You can then post links to your horse for sale on Facebook in groups and on your Profile.

-If you have your own website you can list your horse for sale then post the link.
+If you have a website, you can list your horse for sale then post the link.
 Or you can use a site like Find My Horses and put your horse for sale then post the link.
-You then can post and promote that link to your horse for sale on Facebook groups and in your status.
+You then can publish and promote that link to your horse for sale on Facebook groups and in your status.

 Places to Sell your Horse

 I'm a person that knows that different people have different needs, budgets, and computer skills.
 So here is a list of places to sell your horses that you can use the links to post on Facebook.

 - Find My Horses Free, $25 per horse until sold.
 Unlimited photos and videos.

 - Caveallett.com Listings are $25 until sold.
 It used to be $30 for 3 months or $55 per month for a Premium Listing.
 It is great to see that they are now along with the same price as other sites.

 - Dreamhorse.com Text Listings are Free.
 Single Photo ads are $20 for 90 days. $40 for 4 photos for 90 days.
 Add a video link for $10.